Satsang (Deoghar)

 Satsang is a philanthropic organization founded by Sree Sree Thakur Anukulchandra.
-It is one of the major spiritual and cultural movements in India started in the early 20th century.
+It is one of the major spiritual and cultural movements inspired by Radha Soami Sant Mat tradition in India started in the early 20th century.
 Satsang was originally registered in Pabna (British India) in 1925 as a public charitable institution.
-However, after the Independence and partition of India, it was again registered in 1951 in the Indian Union under the Societies Registration act of 1860.
+However, after the Independence and partition of India, it was again registered in 1951 in the Indian Union under the Societies Registration act of 1960.

-Its headquarters was established as Satsang Ashram at Deoghar, Jharkhand (then Bihar) after Thakur Anukulchandra moved to Deoghar from his birthplace in the Pabna District of East Bengal (now Bangladesh) on September 2, 1946.
+Its headquarters was established as Satsang Ashram at Deoghar, Jharkhand (then Bihar) after Thakur Anukulchandra moved to Deoghar from his birthplace in the Pabna District of East Bengal (now Bangladesh) on 2 September 1946.
 At present Satsang has more than two thousand branches located in India, Bangladesh, Burma, Europe, Middle East, Africa and America.